blackpuppy/docs/en/models/saving-your-data.rst

 What to do when HABTM becomes complicated?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-By default when saving a HasAndBelongsToMany relationship, Cake
+By default when saving a HasAndBelongsToMany relationship, CakePHP
 will delete all rows on the join table before saving new ones.
 For
 example if you have a Club that has 10 Children associated.
 You
 then update the Club with 2 children.
 The Club will only have 2